We all make Church together. Here are some of the ways people participate at Epiphany

 Our Greeters help newcomers by assisting them in finding bathrooms, or taking them on a tour of the campus before the service, introducing those with children who would like to attend Godly Play to our teachers, and accompany a visitor or newcomer into the parish hall for coffee hour after the service.

 You know the service is about to start when you see our acolytes quietly slip out to the altar and begin lighting the candles!
 This is a great and fun ministry for our younger members.
-Our acolytes make our services special, and many of our now adult members talk about how much fun they had as acolytes and that they are still friends with many that they served with!
+Our acolytes make our services special, and many of our now adult members talk about how much fun they had as acolytes, and are still friends with many that they served with!
 We love for all to have opportunities to participate in helping with our worship services!

 The Hospitality team helps out at parish events such as potluck suppers, special gatherings, and Sunday coffee hours.
 They help keep our restaurant-grade kitchen organized and stocked, and they even help out with cooking and prepping for special events.
-And don't think this is just for women...we have a number of men who like to help out as well!

 Worship & Adult Faith Formation Committee